 CUGN will make reasonable accommodations for you if you have special needs in order to make it possible for you to have equal opportunity for a quality online education.
 We provide text, audio, and video options for all Core 1 and Core 2 courses.
-Please contact the Academic Dean's Office with specific accommodation requests.
+Please contact the Admissions Office with specific accommodation requests.